 There are a total of more than 150 species of animals in the zoo.
 The Mysore zoo is regarded as one of the best maintained zoos in India.
 (Is there anything in Mysore which isn’t clean and well maintained?
 I mean seriously!)

 Be warned that summer is the peak season due to school holiday so be prepared for long queues and a lot of rush.
+Apart from this little inconvenience I am sure you will truly enjoy Mysore Zoo as one of the fun tourist places in Mysore karnataka.

+Mysore palace is at the top of my must places to see in Mysore.
 In my opinion Mysore Palace beats every palace in Europe all hands down – and I mean it including Versailles located near Paris.
 The palace is comfortably situated in the center of the city.
 The palace once served as a residence of the Mysore maharaja – Wodeyars dynasty which ruled mysore for hundreds of years.

 The palace was commissioned by Krishnarajendra and the construction was completed in 1912.
 The Mysore palace has three gates – only South gate is open to public, and the west gate is opened only during Dasara festival.